Hoop house project

 Photo #2

-We connected the pieces in a straight line, then physically bent them into a hoop and screwed each end onto the 2×4 base (photo #2).
+We connected the pieces in a straight line, then physically bent them into a hoop.
+Bill screwed each end onto the 2×4 base (photo #2).
 The conduit really isn’t hard to bend at all.

 Once the first hoop was up, we moved onto the next hoop, repeating the previous steps.

 Once all six hoops were in place, we created our two end pieces.
 This involved using the two remaining 10-foot-long 2x4s and screwing one hoop onto each one.
-At that point, we attached one of the 2x4s to the front of the hoop house and the other to the back of the hoop house (photo #3).
+At that point, we attached one of the 2x4s to the front of the hoop house.
+The other was for the back of the hoop house (photo #3).

 hoop house